GraemeCaldwell/docs/docs/guides/tools-reference/tools/cron-job-every-5-minutes/index.md

 Replace COMMAND with the command or script you would like to run.
 For example, if you would like to download data from a URL every five minutes, the crontab line might read:

     */5 * * * * curl http://example.com

+These commands combine the * syntax, which is shorthand for a range that includes all values for that field, with the step value syntax discussed above.

 3. Save the file and close the editor.
 The `crontab` tool automatically installs and activates the new crontab file.